mreferre/yelb/deployments/platformdeployment/Kubernetes/README.md

-This folder contains standard core Kubernetes YAML artifacts as well as Helm charts.
+This folder contains both standard core Kubernetes YAML artifacts as well as Helm charts.